Connection Management

 Auto Detect Connection Screen

-You will first be prompted for a hostname for your database.
+You will first be prompted for Graph Database Connection Type (e.g. JanusGraph, Amazon Neptune, etc), then a hostname and port to use to connect to your database.
 G.V() will attempt to connect to your database automatically and will perform a number of verifications.
 Should connection fail, you will be advised of next steps to take or additional values to enter, for instance credentials, AWS IAM Authentication details, or an SSL certificate.

 TIP